 Tourist attractions of Laos and Cambodia

 When a country has a tourist attraction like Angkor Wat is doomed to win this topic.
-Angkor is probably our favorite attraction worldwide because of the whole history, beauty, and size of it.
+Angkor is probably our favorite attraction worldwide because of its history, beauty, and size.
 It’s so interesting and beautiful that you could spend several full days only exploring the complex.
-We were there for 3 days and wouldn’t mind going back 🙂
+We were there for three days and wouldn’t mind going back. 🙂

-Cambodia has its tourism centered around Angkor Wat and almost everyone going to Cambodia has his eyes set on this archeological complex.
-However, there are quite a few additional places to go like Phnom Penn, the Sihanoukville, the islands (Koh ta Kiev, Koh Rong) and Kompot.
+Cambodia has its tourism centered around Angkor Wat, and almost everyone going to Cambodia has his eyes set on this archeological complex.
+However, there are quite a few additional places to go, like Phnom Penn, Sihanoukville, the islands (Koh ta Kiev, Koh Rong), and Kompot.

-To sum it up, Cambodia has to win this one, and quite clearly because of Angkor Wat.
-Besides Angkor Wat, the countries are similarly attractive, with plenty of cool things to do and a very distinct culture you can explore, though I would say that Laos is slightly better.
+To sum it up, Cambodia has to win this one, and quite clearly, because of Angkor Wat.
+Besides Angkor Wat, the countries are similarly attractive, with plenty of cool things to do and a distinct culture you can explore, though I would say that Laos is slightly better.

 Outdoor activities in Cambodia and Laos

-When it comes to outdoor activities both countries have a lot to offer and are quite good destinations for adventure travelers and outdoors enthusiasts.
-Between Laos and Cambodia, it’s a very close call but I think Laos is slightly better as it has a big variety of things to see and do outdoor.
+When it comes to outdoor activities, both countries have a lot to offer and are quite good destinations for adventure travelers and outdoors enthusiasts.
+Between Laos and Cambodia, it’s a very close call, but I think Laos is slightly better as it has a wide variety of things to see and do outdoors.
 But let’s have a closer look.

-Cambodia has plenty of things to do outdoors, particularly by the coast and the islands where you can go snorkeling, diving, kayaking, and many other water-related activities.
-There’s also the possibility of exploring the major towns of Phnom Penn, Sihanoukville and Siem Reap by bike.
+Cambodia has plenty of outdoor activities, particularly by the coast and the islands, where you can go snorkeling, diving, kayaking, and many other water-related activities.
+There’s also the possibility of exploring the major towns of Phnom Penn, Sihanoukville, and Siem Reap by bike.

-Cambodia isn’t nearly as mountainous and it’s more similar to the south of Laos, which isn’t as dramatic and pretty as the north.
-On the other hand, Cambodia has stunning beaches and islands, but we will talk about in the next segment.
+Cambodia isn’t nearly as mountainous, and it’s more similar to the south of Laos, which isn’t as dramatic and pretty as the north.
+On the other hand, Cambodia has stunning beaches and islands, but we will talk about it in the next segment.

 So, Laos also wins this.